Product design

 Walk

 Navigate by compass, not polyline.
 A direction, not a path.
-Get lost or and find your way whenever.
+Get lost and find your way whenever.

 3